 In 2007, Audi Tradition, the department of Audi AG responsible for keeping the heritage of the brand, came to know the history of the GT Malzoni.

 They recognized its value to the history of Audi and after some market research, the company found a decent 1965 model; the car was bought and received a complete restoration.
 In 2014, the car was finally shipped to Audi Museum, in Ingolstadt, Germany.

 By the end of the 60s, all small brands were gone, absorbed by the bigger players.
-Soon the gearheads would start paying attention to some “real”cars on the streets, cars like Chevy Opala, Ford Galaxie and Dodge Dart.
+Soon the gearheads would start paying attention to some “real” cars on the streets, cars like the Chevy Opala, Ford Galaxie, and Dodge Dart.

 Perhaps the most important contribution they left, besides being pioneers in the country, was how they taught us to race cars professionally.

-DKW, Willys and Simca had their own official competition department and what was just an amateurish pass time on Sunday afternoons became a serious business.
-We started dealing with full time professional drivers, race crew and logistics, sponsors, tv coverage and all sort of contracts.
+DKW, Willys, and Simca had their own official competition department and what was just an amateurish pass time on Sunday afternoons became a serious business.
+We started dealing with full-time professional drivers, race crew and logistics, sponsors, TV coverage, and all sorts of contracts.

 And for a few of them, the domestic scene would become too small.

 From all the talented people from that time, Emerson Fittipaldi was the most gifted.
 He became famous in Brazil when he and his teammate, Jan Balder, superbly drove the GT Malzoni # 7 during the 1966 edition of the “Brazilian Mil Milhas” (thousand miles).